SCUBA Instructor Jobs: Career Options and Requirements

 Salary and Employment Outlook

-The U.S. Bureau of Labor Statistics (BLS) doesn't collect income data on SCUBA instructors specifically but includes it the broader category of coaches and scouts (www.bls.gov).
-The BLS expected employment for coaches and individual sports instructors to grow faster than average, by 29%, between 2010 and 2020.
-As of May 2012, workers in this category earned a median annual wage of $28,360, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) doesn't collect income data on SCUBA instructors specifically, but it does have information on divers (www.bls.gov).
+The BLS expected employment for divers to grow faster than average, by 29%, between 2012 and 2022 As of May 2013, workers in this category earned a median annual wage of $47,930, according to the BLS.

 Education requirements to become a SCUBA Instructor